probe741/data-visualization-project-1/README.md

 ### **Topic of Interest**

 - Music rankings have been a **widely discussed topic for decades**, shaping public opinion, artist legacies, and industry recognition.
-The **Rolling Stone Top 500 Albums** dataset presents a unique opportunity to analyze how factors such as **release year, genre, artist type, and commercial success** impact an album’s standing in music history.
+The **Rolling Stone Top 500 Albums** dataset presents a unique opportunity to analyze how factors such as **release year, genre, artist type, and commercial success** impact an album's standing in music history.

 - Additionally, this dataset provides a **rich combination of historical rankings, commercial performance (Billboard data), and modern streaming popularity (Spotify metrics)**, making it ideal for **statistical analysis and data visualization**.